 Character education is an important part of a young person’s schooling.
 It contributes to their sense of value and belonging in wider society.
 And it helps them have confidence in their abilities.

 Our 'Building Character’ series encourages all students to recognise their value through character education.
-We've developed our lessons to compliment the PSHE curriculum, covering the following areas:
+We've developed our lessons to compliment the PSHE curriculum – start exploring the different character lessons below.